“The worst enemy to creativity is self-doubt.” – Sylvia Plath

 “It’s been rewarding to help form a tribe while being part of that tribe,” McDougall adds.
 “Teaching classes is just the heart and soul of it for me.
 I always just fall in love with everyone in the room, with the conversations we’re having, with the relationships that are forming.
 A lot of our classes end up staying together and meeting as groups.
 So that’s been really special and gratifying.”

 As a nonprofit, The Porch is obviously dependent on grants and generous donors.
-Their large annual fundraiser occurs every spring—this year its happening June 8 at Corsair Distillery and will feature critically acclaimed author Lauren Groff reading her work.
+Their large annual fundraiser occurs every spring—this year it’s happening June 8 at Corsair Distillery and will feature critically acclaimed author Lauren Groff reading her work.

 The fundraiser not only allows Felts and McDougall to build the nonprofit, but it also allows them to meet many more people in Nashville’s literary community.
 “We’re always excited to meet new writers,” says Felts.
 “We really are a welcoming community.
 This isn’t something you have to ‘join.’
 Just come out to one of our readings, happy hours, or open mics and say hello.”